ibanFR/RefactoringBadCode/README.md

 "Good design is moving things that are related closer together and things that are unrelated further apart." - Kent Beck on Tidy First

-1. Simplify `hasChildren variable` assignment by removing if else statements - reduces nesting and improves readability.
+1. Simplify `hasChildren` variable assignment by removing if else statements - reduces nesting and improves readability.
+2. Inline `hasChildren` variable - eliminates unnecessary variable and simplifies the code.
-2. Extract method to reduce complexity - breaks down large methods into smaller, more manageable pieces.
+3. Extract method to reduce complexity - breaks down large methods into smaller, more manageable pieces.

 [Decompose conditional]: https://refactoring.guru/decompose-conditional